PSUmodeling/Cycles/docs/index.md

 ##### `MAX_SMC`

 Maximum soil moisture (fraction between PWP and FC) allowed to perform planting.
+A value of 0 represents PWP and a value of 1 represents FC.
 Set the value to `-999` to disable maximum soil moisture control on conditional planting.

 ##### `MIN_SMC`

 Minimum soil moisture (fraction between PWP and FC) required to perform planting.
+A value of 0 represents PWP and a value of 1 represents FC.
 Set the value to `-999` to disable minimum soil moisture control on conditional planting.

+##### `MAX_SOIL_TEMP`

+Maximum 7-day moving average soil temperature required to perform planting in degree Celsius.
+Set the value to `-999` to disable maximum soil temperature control on conditional planting.

 ##### `MIN_SOIL_TEMP`

 Minimum 7-day moving average soil temperature required to perform planting in degree Celsius.
-Set the value to `-999` to disable soil temperature control on conditional planting.
+Set the value to `-999` to disable minimum soil temperature control on conditional planting.

 ##### `CROP`